spdobest/SpringBootWorld/README.md

-# Spring Boot - Filtering
+# Spring Boot - Dynamic Filtering
-## Static Filtering
+## Dynamic Filtering
+- We are going to use MappingJacksonValue to implement dynamic filtering
-- @JsonIgnore will be applied at Field level in a model class (Entity).
+- @JsonFilter applied at Model class with filtername.
-- @JsonIgnoreProperties will be applied class level in a model class and we can define list of fields that can be ignored
-- Simply hides the field from the Jackson Parser.
-- Cons
-    - Create or Update requests will fail after applying these annotations(POST, PUT)
+- Rest all logic related to filtering will be defined in service or controller layer.
+- Use Case-1: We will first implement it with a basic hash set
+- Use Case-2: We will send fields using REST service service query parameters to retrieve the data for those respective fields.

 ## STEPS TO IMPLEMENT
-- Step-00: Introduction
+- Step-00: INtroduction
 - Step-01: New GIT branch
-    - git Branch Name : Udemy-Springboot9-filtering
+    - git Branch Name : Udemy-Springboot9-2-filtering-MappingJacksonValue
     - Create new local branch
-- Step-02: Static Filtering
+- Step-02: Dynamic Filtering using MappingJacksonValue class
-    - Entity Layer
+    - Controller Layer
-        - @JsonIgnore - Apply to SSN fields
+        - Create a new UserMappingJacksonController
+    - UserMappingJacksonController
+        - Implement filtering with static hashset
-        - Test
+        - Test it
-        - @JsonIgnoreProperties - Apply to role and email
+        - Convert the same to a dynamic filtering by using @RequestParam
-        - Test
+        - Test it
 - Step-03: Commit code
     - commit and push code